 The latest COVID-19 relief bill is currently being considered by the federal government.
 It’s an 1815-page bill called the ‘Health and Economic Recovery Omnibus Emergency Solutions Act", or HEROES Act.
 It contains $3 trillion in funding, far surpassing the original $2 trillion CARES Act.

 Here’s a preview of the potential measures to come in this new bill being touted as a sequel to the CARES Act.
 Note that this bill has been passed by the House, but not the Senate, where major changes to the bill are expected.
+The Senate has proposed their own $1 trillion bill called the HEALS Act.
 We’ll keep this article updated with the latest information.

 Employee retention credits